ethangbeltran/SE3354-Group-Project/README.md

   - `PORT` (default `3000`)
   - `SESSION_SECRET`: Used to secure cookies, should be kept secret per-environment
   - `DATABASE` (default `main.db`): The SQLite database file to be used

-# Commands

-- `npm install`: Installs or reinstalls necessary dependencies
-- `npm start`: Starts the development server
-- `npm run format`: Runs the code formatter
-- `npm run package`: Builds executables, must also distribute the `templates/` and `public/` folders as well as a database that's already been setup.

 # Database Setup